datduong/stylegan2-ada-FovealHypoplasia/README.md

 ### Train StyleGAN2-ada on Foveal Hypoplasia images.

 This code exactly follows how the original StyleGAN2 formats and trains the data.
 I recommend that you read their original instruction (included below) for more detail.
-Here, we will show you the key steps needed to train on Foveal Hypoplasia (FH) images.
+Here, we will show you the key steps to train on Foveal Hypoplasia (FH) images.
 [This code is part of another project where we classify FH images.](https://github.com/datduong/ClassifyFovealHypoplasia)

 ## (Original readme) StyleGAN2 with adaptive discriminator augmentation (ADA)<br>&mdash; Official TensorFlow implementation